Peace of Mind Later in Life

 This determines the market value of the home.
-However, the final value is not established until the Loan Underwriter employed by the lender reviews the appraisal and approves it.
+However, the final value is not established until the Underwriter reviews the appraisal and approves it.

-After receiving all pertinent information from the homeowner and obtaining other required items, the loan package is submitted to the Loan Underwriter for final approval.
-It generally takes anywhere from 1-5 days to underwrite a loan.
+After receiving all pertinent information from the homeowner and obtaining other required items, the loan package is submitted to the Underwriter for final approval.
 Underwriting involves verifying all information and making sure the loan complies with all laws and regulations.Read More About This Step

 Once your loan has been approved, a closing (or signing) is scheduled with a title agent or attorney (depending on the state).
 We will confirm the payment plan with you, plus any requested cash lump sum agreed upon.
 Closing documents and final figures are prepared.